 Enter on line 15 the distributable share on the profit from partnerships and special partnerships.
-To claim the income, complete Schedule R Corporation.
-(See instructions for Schedule R Corporation).
+To determine this income, complete Schedule R Corporation and Schedule R1 Corporation, if necessary.
+(See instructions for Schedules R and R1 Corporation).

-Enter on line 16 the amount determined on Schedule S Corporation - Farming Income.
+Enter on line 16 the amount determined on Schedule S Corporation Farming Income.
 In case that the agricultural activity is not the principal source of income, any loss incurred may only be carried against any income derived from the agricultural activity.